PatrickOHara/mis-dro-code/README.md

 ```

 Next, install the mis_dro and bayesian_dro packages with pip.
-This can be done with one command:
+This can be done with one pip command:
 ```
+cd mis-dro-code
 pip install -e .
 ```